ola-titi/Propaganda-Techniques-in-Arabic/README.md

 To the best of our knowledge, there is no Arabic dataset publicly available for propaganda techniques.
 The provided dataset has 7k propaganda spans and consists of three files: train, validation, and test file.
 Each file provided as a tab separated file containing the article id, propaganda technique (one out of 18 propaganda techniques), begin and offsets for each propaganda span.<br>

 ## Evaluation
-The task will be evaluated using Micro-Average F1 score
+The task will be evaluated using Micro-Average F1 score.

 ## Model
 We provided a baseline model by fine-tuning AraBERT to classify propaganda techniques and it achieved 60% F1 Score.